zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

 - We assumed that the endpoints are of equal quality
 - We focused on highlighting eth_getBlockByNumber
   - Since it is least likely to be improved by vendor caching and thus more representative of the true performance
-  - We used caching on ethGetBlockByNumber to ensure that we were not calling it more than once per block
+  - We used caching on ethGetBlockByNumber to reduce the impact of vendor caching downstream
 - We use 20 samples for our Round Robin comparison
     - Since that is the minimum recommended for statistically significant accuracy
 - T-Digest has slightly less accurate medians with lower samples